masaaapotat/masaaapotat/README.md

-💻 I'm currently a student at Moringa School, enthusiastically diving into the world of programming. ⚡️
+💻 I’m a Moringa School graduate and a software developer passionate about building innovative solutions and continuously learning new technologies. ⚡️
 🌐 A bit about me:

 Nationality: Kenya